afanfa/register_pressure/register_pressure/README.md

 </p>

 Ideally, we would like to have as much occupancy as possible, all the time.
 In reality, occupancy is limited by hardware design choices and resource limitations dictated by the kernel (HIP, OpenCL, etc.) running on the card.
-For example, each CU of the AMD CDNA2 cards has four sets of wavefront buffers, one wavefront buffer per Execution Unit (EU), with four EUs per CU.
+For example, each CU of the AMD CDNA2 cards has four sets of wavefront buffers, one wavefront buffer per Execution Unit (EU, also called SIMD Unit in Figure 1), with four EUs per CU.
 Each EU can manage at the most **eight** wavefronts.
 This means that the physical limit to occupancy in CDNA2 is 32 wavefronts per CU.

 The number of registers needed by a kernel is one of the most common occupancy limiters (another common limiter is LDS).
 The following table summarizes the maximum level of occupancy achievable on CDNA2 cards as a function of the number of VGPRs used by a kernel.